 All you need to do is get hold of some cacao butter – and some matcha tea powder, of course.
-Supermarkets like Waitrose sell it in the UK, otherwise health shops or Amazon are a good place to look.
 Raw cacao butter is admittedly not cheap, but it tastes incredibly creamy and is stuffed with heart-healthy omega 6 and omega 9 fatty acids.

-Matcha Latte Chocolates are the perfect partners for your afternoon coffee – or, in fact, a matcha tea or latte.
+Sugar free Matcha Chocolates are the perfect partners for your afternoon coffee – or, in fact, a matcha tea or latte.
 Like I said – the more antioxidants, the better.

-If you try out this recipe, let me know!
+If you try out this sugar free chocolate recipe, let me know!
 I’d love to hear from you.
 Write me a comment on the blog or tag me on Instagram.
 And don’t forget to like my page on Facebook to get many more great recipe ideas.

 - Warm the cacao butter in a bain-marie (a bowl sitting in hot water) until liquid.
 You could do this step in a microwave or in a small pot over a very low heat as well if you prefer.